 AP and Transfer Credit

-MIT credit policies for this year’s entering class (Class of 2023) are detailed in this section.
+MIT credit policies for this year’s entering class (Class of 2025) are detailed in this section.
 Please note that MIT grants credit for only certain AP and other exams.
 Transfer credit decisions are made by MIT’s academic departments.
 These guidelines are subject to change for future entering classes.
+For details on COVID-19 impacts to AP testing and Admissions, please see https://mitadmissions.org/blogs/entry/mits-covid-19-precautions-and-its-impact-on-admissions/

 Many MIT students have done college-level study while in high school.
 Some of this study is eligible for MIT credit and/or placement, depending on the setting and your achievement as measured by test scores or grades.
 This section details how MIT grants placement and credit for:

-- Advanced Standing Exams (tests taken at MIT during Orientation or in January/February)
+- Advanced Standing Exams (tests taken at MIT during Summer/Orientation or in January/February)

 - Advanced Placement (College Board Advanced Placement) Exam scores